fleetdm/fleet/docs/Contributing/Enroll-hosts-with-plain-osquery.md

 ## Configure and launch osquery

-In order for osquery to connect to the fleet server, there are some flags that need to be set:
+For osquery to connect to the fleet server, some flags need to be set:

 ```sh
  --enroll_secret_path=/etc/osquery/enroll_secret